janheindejong/outhouse/backend/README.md

 }
 ```

 The second layer contains the use cases.
 For now, this is the `UserManager`, that handles the logic of creating, reading, updating and deleting a user.
-It also includes an interface for a `UserDbAdapter`.
+It also includes an interface for a `UserUserDbAdapter`.
 This is a form of dependency inversion.
 Since the database driver is a level 4 object, and the database adapter a level 3 object, and we can't depend on a concrete implementation, we specific an interface, that can be implemented in higher levels.

 ```mermaid
 classDiagram